-This spring in Houston is shaping up to be a blast – cooking up all sorts of festivals from the Montgomery County Fair & Rodeo, to FoodieLand, a Frida Festival, and more.
-Add this one to the list, Big Blanket, a giant picnic festival, is set to take over Sam Houston Park this April with checkered picnic blankets, snacks, games, and beverages for park goers.
+This fall in Houston is shaping up to be a blast – cooking up all sorts of festivals from the Houston Pumpkin Fest, to Dewberry Farms, and more.
+Add this one to the list, Big Blanket, a giant picnic festival, is set to lay it down at Founders Court Tree Grove this November with checkered picnic blankets, snacks, games, and beverages for park goers.

 Founded by Houston native and University of Houston alum, Caleb Matheson, Big Blanket is a community-driven event and initiative aimed at bringing people together for a large-scale picnic on one shared blanket and creating a space where socializing is effortless.

-The event has grown since its inception and will return better than ever on Saturday, April 19.
-Running from 2 pm to sunset, the Big Blanket Super Picnic in Houston will feature all sorts of DJs, food trucks, crafts, games, and more.
+The event has grown since its inception and will return better than ever on Saturday, November 15.
+Running from noon to 6 pm, the Big Blanket Super Picnic in Houston will feature all sorts of DJs, food trucks, crafts, games, and more.
 Slated activities here include a Giant Hula Hoop Contest, Giant 3-Leg Race, Giant Tug of War, and Giant Sack Race.

 Festival organizers encourage guests to bring picnic blankets, crafts, shade umbrellas, coolers, games, snacks, and N/A beverages.
 Regarding the latter, the festival will have alcohol available on-site.
 Other prohibited items include pets, outside alcohol, and smoking materials – this is in accordance with the city regulations per the festival.

-See also: 52 fabulous things to do this spring in Houston
+See also: 30 wonderful things to do this November in Houston